More Prosecco facts!

-It is also the basis for the hugely popular Aperol Spritz, and the Bellini, created at the legendary ‘Harry’s Bar’ in Venice.
+It is also the basis for the hugely popular Aperol Spritz, as well as the Bellini, created at the legendary ‘Harry’s Bar’ in Venice.

 Prosecco is typically made using the Charmat method, meaning it is twice-fermented in steel tanks, and then bottled.
 Prosecco is designed to be enjoyed straight away, retaining its green-apple freshness.